nonso01/6th-frontendmentor-soln/README.md

 ## Welcome! to my interactive card

-> As it is, this is one of my first challenge from Frontendmentor, involving actual logic.
+- As it is, this is one of my first challenge from Frontendmentor, involving actual logic.

-> And right now am 20% proud of myself, for being able to add logics to a problem.
+- And right now am 20% proud of myself, for being able to add logics to a problem.
 Though it took some couple of months if not a year, to actually get comfortable with JavaScript 🙂.
 Not the copy and paste type.

-> Well within the mean time i adopted some way of making things easier. mostly based on functions and the absence of `semicolons`.
+- Well within the mean time i adopted some way of making things easier. mostly based on functions and the absence of `semicolons`.

-> so as to create more spaghetti 🍝 code 👍, nice for the brain.
+- so as to create more spaghetti 🍝 code 👍, nice for the brain.

-> not only that used sasScript so as to have some fun writing css.
+- not only that used sasScript so as to have some fun writing css.

-> created some utility classes and adopted the ways of some css library (trying to create one too).
+- created some utility classes and adopted the ways of some css library (trying to create one too).

-> feel free to correct my spaghetti 🍝 code. or if you found my approach interested. just 🌟 the repo. it will make my head swell a little..
+- feel free to correct my spaghetti 🍝 code. or if you found my approach interesting. just 🌟 the repo. it will make my head swell a little..

-> so mf have a nice day love you 😃🍝
+> so hey have a nice day love you 😃🍝

 ```js
 // so my code looks like this